chinmayy13/chinmayy13/README.md

 ---

-  I enjoy building things that involve data, APIs, and real-world use cases.
-  Lately, I’ve been working on dashboards and simple trading strategy projects.
-  Currently trying to get better at backend systems and problem solving.
+I build data-driven systems at the intersection of ML, finance, and full-stack engineering, from forecasting pipelines and trading strategy backtests to real-world deployed products.
+I care about work that has a measurable impact.

 ---